Simulating stochastic population dynamics: The Linear Noise Approximation can capture non-linear phenomena: Centre manifold theory

 Define

 Then $\beta(\mathcal A,k)$ is the smallest integer such that

 and $\gamma(\mathcal A,k)$ is the smallest integer such that

 The above conditions hold for almost all values of parameter $\alpha$.
 In reaction networks, the free parameters $\alpha$ are typically reaction rate constants, for which the eigenvalues $\lambda_i$ of the Jacobian depend smoothly.
 Resonance requires exact relations of the form $\sum_i c_i \lambda_i = 0$ for integers $c_i$, which occur only on sets of Lebesgue measure zero in parameter space and are destroyed by arbitrarily small parameter perturbations.
-Consequently, for analytical purposes the nonresonance conditions are satisfied almost surely, and for practical simulation purposes they can be enforced by arbitrarily small perturbations of the parameter $\alpha$ that do not affect the qualitative dynamics.
+Consequently, for analytical purposes, the nonresonance conditions are satisfied for almost all parameter values; for practical simulation purposes, they can be enforced by arbitrarily small perturbations of the parameter $\alpha$ that do not affect the qualitative dynamics.

-The following theorem requires these conditions to hold for all integers $k \geq 2$.
+The following theorem requires these conditions to hold for some integers $k \geq 2$.
 It is therefore sufficient—and in practice straightforward—to verify that they hold for a given system for the cases $k = 1,2$.

-For the remaninder of this section, assume that \eqref{bifode2} satisfies the \emph{$k$-Sternberg nonresonance condition} for some integer $k\geq 2$.
+For the remainder of this section, assume that \eqref{bifode2} satisfies the \emph{$k$-Sternberg nonresonance condition} for some integer $k\geq 2$.
 Then the following theorem, first proved in \cite[Section 4]{Takens1971}, holds.
-Below we use the notation $C^m$, $m\in \{1,2,\dots\}$, to denote the set of functions that have a $m$-th derivative that is continuous in its domain.
+Below we use the notation $C^m$, $m\in \{1,2,\dots\}$, to denote the set of functions that have an $m$-th derivative that is continuous in its domain.

 \begin{theorem}[Takens] Suppose $\bF$ in \eqref{bifode2} is $C^\infty$ and the above $k$-Sternberg nonresonance condition holds for some $k\geq 2$.
 Then there exists a local $C^k$ change of coordinates